 Take note of your natural lip colour

 This is extremely important for those of us on the darker end of the spectrum because we tend to have quite a bit of pigment in our lips.
 The same way when you mix blue and yellow you get green your natural lip colour will certainly affect the colour pay off of any nude lipstick you choose.
 If you want to get a similar colour to your lips but better then pick a shade with a peachy or gold undertone.

 Look at your nipples

 Yeah, you heard me.
-Some people (not me) have suggested that the shade of your aureolas give you a hint to the right colour of nude lipsticks.
-This may work with younger women who have not children because their nipples have not changed colour due to darker during pregnancy or breastfeeding.
+Some people (not me) have suggested that the shade of your aureolas gives you a hint of the right colour of nude lipsticks.
+This may work with younger women who have no children because their nipples have not changed colour due to darker during pregnancy or breastfeeding.
 However, if you are lighter skinned it may help you choose the right shade.